CompTIA Security+ Exam Notes

 Publicly accessible data:

-OSINT only utilizes information that is openly available on the internet, meaning no illegal or unauthorized access is required.
+OSINT only utilizes openly available information, meaning no illegal or unauthorized access is required.

 Reconnaissance tool: